-The view at the top of Telegraph Hill shows a 360 degree view of the surrounding area, including part of the Ord River floodplain and Parry's Creek.
+At Telegraph Hill there is a short 800 metre walk with informational signage through the remaining foundations of the buildings that housed the station workers.
+The view from the top of the hill is a 360 degree view of the surrounding area, including part of the Ord River floodplain and Parry's Creek.
 Access can be seasonal as the roads are prone to flooding in the wet season.

 Wyndham outback adventures

 Surrounded by some of the Kimberley’s most spectacular landforms, rivers and wetlands, Wyndham in WA offers a host of outback adventures.
 Many of the major Kimberley cruise boats drop in to or depart from Wyndham during their extended expeditions along the North West coastline.

 - Say hello to the Big Croc as you drive into town!

 - See the interesting statues in Warriu "Dreamtime" Park which depict an Aboriginal family as well as a dingo and kangaroo.

 - Walk or drive the Wyndham Port Heritage Trail.

 - Visit the Wyndham Museum and discover the area’s fascinating history.

 - Enjoy the sweeping views and spectacular sunsets at Five Rivers Lookout.

 - See the Afghan Cemetery where some of the regions cameleers were buried, the Bend Cemetery in which the men who died during the construction of the meatworks were laid to rest and the Gully cemetery in the Port area where some of the Kimberley pioneers were buried.